 Mowing and maintaining lawns down to the water’s edge, or maintaining very large lawns anywhere near water are open invitations to Canada Geese.
 Plastic mesh placed over grass usually discourages them from walking on a lawn.

-Manning, T. H. 1978b.
+Manning, T. H. (1978b).
 Measurements and weights of eggs of the Canada Goose, Branta canadensis, analyzed and compared with those of other species.
-Can.
-J. Zool. no. 56:676-687.
+Canadian Journal of Zoology 56:676-687.

 Mowbray, Thomas B., Craig R. Ely, James S. Sedinger and Robert E. Trost.
 (2002).
 Canada Goose (Branta canadensis), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
 The North American Breeding Bird Survey, Results and Analysis 1966–2015.
 Version 2.07.2017.
 USGS Patuxent Wildlife Research Center, Laurel, MD, USA.